chainguard-images/images/images/rabbitmq-default-user-credential-updater/README.md

 ## Usage

 This image is a drop-in replacement for the upstream image.
-For exampl, you can run it using the upstream RabbitMQ Cluster Operator deployment by defining the `DEFAULT_USER_UPDATER_IMAGE` environment variable:
+For example, you can run it using the upstream RabbitMQ Cluster Operator deployment by defining the `DEFAULT_USER_UPDATER_IMAGE` environment variable:

 ```shell